alextop99/hacktm-xinetd-docker/README.md

-Script to run simple console applications in docker using xinetd
+Script to run simple console applications in docker using xinetd.

 1. Edit `share/run` and (replace) `share/chall.py`
 3. Compile and start your container